GeoTecINIT/awarns-framework/packages/ble/README.md

 ![npm (scoped)](https://img.shields.io/npm/v/@awarns/ble)
 ![npm](https://img.shields.io/npm/dm/@awarns/ble)

 This module includes tasks to obtain information regarding nearby Bluetooth Low Energy (BLE) devices.
 This is useful to assess the existence of concrete devices nearby.
-Also, to build custom indoor localization and positioning systems.
+Also, to build custom indoor localization and positioning systems based on BLE.
 Supports the iBeacon standard.

 This plugin acts as a wrapper on top of the [nativescript-context-apis](https://github.com/GeoTecINIT/nativescript-context-apis) plugin (from the same authors), offering BLE scanning tasks.
 Scan for nearby BLE devices even in background.